Rhode Island First-Time Home Buyer: 2023 Programs and Grants

 The City of Cranston has two programs to help first-time home buyers.
 The first offers up to $3,000 toward closing costs.
 And the down payment assistance program provides “50% of the required down payment, not to exceed $5,000.”
 But you can’t use both.

-Again, there are relatively low household income limits, which you can find by clicking that link (scroll down to “First Time Home Buyers Programs”).
-But there’s little other information.
-So take the website’s advice to call (401) 780-6240 for more details.
+Again, there are relatively low household income limits, but there’s little other information.
+So take the city’s advice and call (401) 780-6240 for more details.

 Warwick first-time home buyers